Trial Search Results

 - Receiving high potency oral or topical steroids.
 Low potency oral steroid may be

-permitted in patients who have been on a stable dose for at least 4 weeks prior to
+permitted in participants who have been on a stable dose for at least 4 weeks prior to

 screening.
 Oral or topical antihistamine is allowed.

-- Have a serious concomitant systemic disorder or HIV
+- Have a serious concomitant systemic disorder or Human Immunodeficiency Virus (HIV).

 - Have a serious cardiac condition such as myocardial infarction within past 6 months,